dustypomerleau/tol.nvim/README.md

 },
 ```

-If you frequently change color schemes, you will need to set up hooks, as described in the [Indent Blankline][] README.
+If you use Indent Blankline and you frequently change color schemes, you will need to set up hooks, as described in the [Indent Blankline][] README.

 [Blink]: https://github.com/Saghen/blink.cmp
 [CoC]: https://github.com/neoclide/coc.nvim